Creating a new subgraph

 my-subgraph that contains the boilerplate code for a subgraph written in TypeScript using the Apollo Server library:

-rover template use subgraph-typescript-apollo-server my-subgraph
+rover template use "my-subgraph" --template="subgraph-typescript-apollo-server"

 After generating the boilerplate code, you can start filling in your business logic.
 The generated code includes example resolvers for